wp-plugins/contact-us/readme.txt

 We suggest you use the `contact.php` file used by the plugin as a starting point / template.

+= How do I enable reCaptcha? =

+Navigate to the settings page: `Settings > Contact Us` and select to enable the reCaptcha and fill out the appropriate keys.

 == Screenshots ==

 1. The contact us settings page.
+2. The reCaptcha options.

 == Changelog ==

+= 1.2 =
+* Added reCaptcha support
+= 1.1 =
+* Added extra shortcode options
 = 1.0 =
 * Added new fields, and converted into a separate plugin = 0.7.1 =